Bathysidus: Encounter

 The fish was seen in solitude.
 It was described by Beebe as resembling a surgeon or butterflyfish.
-It was disc-like in appearance, with a 12 cm high and 15 cm across.
+It was disc-like in appearance, 12 cm high and 15 cm across.
 Its fins were continuous and vertical; its eyes large.
 Bebe was intrigued by this fish's striking bioluminescence, which he described in the book Half Mile Down: "along the sides of the body were five unbelievably beautiful lines of light ... each line was composed of a series of large, pale yellow lights, and every one of these was surrounded by a semicircle of very small, but intensely purple photophores."

 Explicitly impressed with its luminescence, Beebe assigned the fish a taxonomic name, Bathysidus pentagrammus.
 When translated, it roughly means "five-lined star of the depths".
-He then states that "in his memory it will live throughout his life as one of the loveliest things he has ever seen."
+He then states: "In my memory it will live throughout the rest of my life as one of the loveliest things I have ever seen."